aleskin/dji_tello_lib/README.md

 - Check that no other application is using the required UDP ports (8889, 8890, 8891)

 ### Command Response Issues
-- If commands are failing, check battery level with `state` command
+- If commands are failing, check battery level with `info` or `state` command
 - Ensure you're within the operational range of the drone
 - Some commands may not be available on certain Tello models

 ## Future Enhancements

 Planned features for future versions:
-- Support for more drone commands (flip, complex movement patterns)
+- Support for more drone commands (complex movement patterns)
 - Live video streaming preview
 - Telemetry data visualization
-- Command history and auto-completion
 - Predefined flight patterns and automated sequences
+- Mission planning with waypoints

+See the ROADMAP.md file for a detailed development plan.

 ## License